If You Keep Talking

 As much as Laleana adored Julian, she could tolerate no more of his unjustified verbal brutality, and even though she knew that her attempt at reproof would be in vain, she stood up, took hold of his shoulders, and calmly, with a concentrated scowl, looked him directly in his eyes.

 “Julian, you’re a right shite bastard, you know that?”

-“Yea, so, somebody has to be,” he replied with equal deliberation, his lips an inch away from her face, but then in an instant, his demeanor changed.
-He grasped her head in his hands, planted an affectionate yet matter-of-fact peck on her cheek, turned, and through the boisterous crowd, he elbowed his way towards the exit.
+“Yeah, so.
+Somebody has to be,” he replied with equal deliberation, his lips an inch away from her face, but then in an instant, his demeanor changed.
+He grasped her head in his hands, planted an affectionate yet matter-of-fact peck on her cheek, turned, and then through the boisterous crowd, he elbowed his way towards the exit.

 How egotistical and prickish some might say, but Julian’s temperament bordered on the lunatic fringe most of the time.
 His attitude — his very being — was at odds with everything, as it was for all of them.
 Grounded in anarchy, his pretense was impossible to decipher and downright intolerable to all but the hardiest of temperament.
 Laleana, Tom, Cecile, and Ioan were of such a disposition, but even then, they never knew what to expect from him, and they wouldn’t have had it any other way.

 So with little desire for additional confrontation, they looked on as he made his disorderly and disgruntled retreat.
-After that, they ordered another round of drinks and shared in a silent exchange of sly murderous smiles.
-When the drinks finally arrived — grins and gratuity promptly dealt with — they toasted to a joust well met then huddled closer together and let din, the distressed mahogany, and the cracked leather illusion of normalcy swallow them whole.
+After that, they got another round of drinks and shared in a silent exchange of sly murderous smiles.
+Grins and gratuity promptly dealt with, they toasted to a joust well met then huddled closer together and let din, the distressed mahogany, and the cracked leather illusion of normalcy swallow them whole.